 It will come as no surprise that I introduced books to my babies very early on, but I'll be honest, I didn't exactly read books to my boys until they were over six months.
 I just found they didn't have the attention span or interest in being read to, but that doesn't meant they didn't get to see, play and know books well before then.

 Whether it's a cloth book they can chew on, a fold out board book with black and white images they can see while their eyes still develop (before six weeks) or a tactile book with different textures for babies to explore, books aren't just for reading.
 And if you are a travel-loving family and want to install a sense of adventure in your little one at a young age, you'll want to know about these best baby travel books.
+While the range below features characters of all colours, if you're looking specifically for travel books written by Black and Brown authors featuring kids of colour, this is a great list.

 FURTHER READING: Don't focus only on books for your baby!
 Find out about some great travel books for older kids here, and you should definitely indulge your own wanderlust for one of the most beautiful cities in the world, with this reading list of the best books about Amsterdam.